onflow/docs/docs/tools/node-providers.md

 ## Quick Node

-[QuickNode](https://www.quicknode.com/chains/flow) is a service that provides access to blockchain infrastructure for developers, businesses, and anyone who needs reliable and fast access to blockchain networks.
-QuickNode allows users to connect to these networks without having to run their own full nodes, which can be resource-intensive.
+[QuickNode](https://www.quicknode.com/chains/flow) offers convenient access to Flow's blockchain infrastructure, allowing developers and businesses to utilize Flow's capabilities without the complexities of managing nodes themselves.
+It offers reliable and fast connectivity to blockchain networks, sparing users from the resource-intensive task of running their own full nodes.

 ### Supported Networks

-- testnet
+- Testnet
-- mainnet
+- Mainnet

 ## Tatum

-[Tatum](https://tatum.io/) is a platform that provides infrastructure, SDK, and unified API to build, test, and run blockchain apps.
-You don't need to worry about blockchain node configuration or maintenance, and you don't need to learn to code for individual blockchains.
+[Tatum](https://tatum.io/) provides a comprehensive platform that simplifies the process of building, testing, and deploying blockchain applications.
+With Tatum, users can access infrastructure, an SDK, and a unified API to develop blockchain apps without the need to handle individual blockchain node configuration or maintenance.

 ### Supported Networks

-- testnet
+- Testnet
-- mainnet
+- Mainnet